The Rolex Explorer II

 Although not a rags to riches story on a par with the Daytona, the Explorer II is quickly becoming a highly sought after watch on the pre-owned market.
 It is a model that has stuck rigidly to its mission.
 And, it has never been swayed by the increasing gentrification of the professional range all around it.

-The allure of the Rolex Explorer II is that it is a simple, robust, but above all, cool watch.
+Overall, our Rolex Explorer II guide details the allure of this timepiece is that it is a simple, robust, but above all, cool watch.
 Its patience in living its life out of the spotlight is only now being rewarded.

 With a realistically attainable buy-in price, the Explorer II could be the perfect choice.
 Especially for those looking for both a cast-iron investment, as well as a truly accomplished cohort for their next big adventure.